geseib/aws-serverless-workshops/DevOps/3_XRay/README.md

 1. Your browser should return an error, like the following.
 Feel free to refresh your broser several times to register multiple visits to the REST API.
 </details>
-1. Your browser should no longer return an error.
+1. Your browser should return an answer much quicker.
 Feel free to refresh your browser several times to register multiple REST API requests.

    ```json
    [ ]